iv4xr-project/iv4xr-nethack/server-python/README.md

 *Note: For general information about the repository please refer to the top level [README.md](../README.md)*

-The purpose of this directory is to create a socket server which can send the gamestate to the java iv4xr agent.
+The purpose of this directory is to create a socket server which can send the GameState to the java iv4XR agent.

 This repository contains an adapted version of [NLE package](https://github.com/facebookresearch/nle).
 NLE puts NetHack into a [gym environment](https://github.com/openai/gym).
 The entire sourcecode of NetHack and it's [LICENSE](lib/nle/LICENSE) are included in NLE.

 The entrypoint [main.py](src/main.py) starts up a socket server on `127.0.0.1:5001`.
-On connection, it creates a NetHack game instance and will send the gamestate and observations through the socket connection in [JSON](https://www.json.org/json-en.html) format as it receives commands from the client to execute.
+On connection, it creates a NetHack game instance and will send the GameState and observations through the socket connection in [JSON](https://www.json.org/json-en.html) format as it receives commands from the client to execute.
 The JSON messages also allows to render the NetHack in the server terminal.

 NLE adaptations: